 To be recommended for candidacy for the doctor's degree in chemistry, in addition to demonstrating an understanding and knowledge of the fundamentals of chemistry, a student must give satisfactory evidence of proficiency at a high level in the primary field of interest, as approved by the division.
 This is accomplished by an oral candidacy examination which must be held during or before the fifth term of graduate residence (excluding summer terms).

-The candidacy committee shall consist of the thesis advisor(s) and two additional faculty members; at least two of the three members must be chemistry faculty.
+The candidacy committee shall consist of the thesis advisor(s) and two additional faculty members; at least two of the three members must be CCE faculty.

-The committee should be considered as a resource for the student for the remainder of his or her studies.
+The committee should be considered as a resource for the student for the remainder of their studies.
 At the candidacy examination, a student is asked to demonstrate scientific and professional competence and promise by discussing a research report and propositions as described below.

 The result of the candidacy examination may be (a) pass, (b) fail, or (c) conditional.
 Conditional status is granted when the committee decides that deficiencies in a student's research report, propositions, or overall progress can be remedied in a specific and relatively brief period of time.
 To change one's status from conditional to passing, the student must correct the indicated deficiencies.
 In some cases, the student may need to schedule a new examination the following term.